American colonial marines: State navies

 During the Revolutionary War, eleven out of thirteen colonies that had institutionalized a state navy also designated a crew of Marines.
 The state Marines served mainly on coastal defense vessels, and were mostly recruited from state militias.

 Connecticut

-In July 1775, the Marines in the sloop Spy, from the Connecticut State Navy, participated in the capture of the 250-ton British Tory brig HMS Nancy.

-In October, the Connecticut Marines aboard Spy assisted in the capture of a large British ship.
+In July 1775, the Marines in the sloop Spy, from the Connecticut State Navy, participated in the capture of the 250-ton British brig Nancy.
+In October, the Connecticut Marines aboard Spy assisted in the capture of another British ship.
 The Connecticut Navy ship Defence and her Marines captured the British ship Grog.
 On 15 April 1778, Marines participated in the actions in which Connecticut's Navy ships Oliver Cromwell and Defense captured the British privateers Admiral Keppel and Cyrus.